puppetlabs/puppetdb/documentation/api/query/curl.markdown

     curl -G http://localhost:8080/pdb/query/v4/nodes \
       --data-urlencode 'query=["=", ["node", "active"], true]'

+## Pretty querying of PuppetDB

+Currently PuppetDB returns prettified JSON by default in our query endpoints.
+On a handful of our endpoints our storage of certain types of data as JSON means that its more performant to return unprettified JSON by default.
+We will still provide means for prettifying responses via a config options and url-parameter.

 ## Querying PuppetDB with POST

 PuppetDB supports querying by POST, which is useful for particularly large